Canadian Forces Postal Service

 1 | What Is the Canadian Forces Postal Service? | |

-The Canadian Forces (CF) Postal Service is considered an extension of Canada Post and operates Canada Post post offices in support of the Canadian Forces deployments and ships located worldwide.
+The Canadian Forces Postal Service (CFPS) operates Canada Post post offices in support of the Canadian Forces deployments and ships located worldwide.
+CFPS personnel provide postal services and support to the Department of National Defence and the Canadian Armed Forces.

-Canadian Forces Mail is mail sent to or by Canadian Forces personnel, their dependants and the civilians attached to the Canadian Forces served through a Canadian Forces Post Office or a Fleet Mail Office.
+Canadian Armed Forces Mail is mail sent to or by Canadian Armed Forces personnel, their family members and the civilians attached to the Canadian Forces served through a Canadian Forces Post Office or a Fleet Mail Office.

-A Canadian Forces Post Office (CFPO) is a military post office operated outside Canada by the Canadian Forces Postal Service to provide postal services to personnel authorized to receive or mail Canadian Forces Mail.
+A Canadian Forces Post Office (CFPO) is a military post office operated by the Canadian Forces Postal Service either domestically or overseas to provide postal services to personnel authorized to receive or mail Canadian Armed Forces Mail.

 |